Min. time required: 1:30

 The interactive multi-media tour

-You’ll enter the museum in small groups and enjoy a multi-media tour (available in different languages) in which you’ll learn about chocolate.
-The history of chocolate, the growing of cocoa beans and Cailler’s approach are explained.
+You’ll enter the museum in small groups and enjoy a multi-media tour (available in different languages) of approximately 1 hour.
+The first part takes place in enclosed rooms with audio and video information.
+This takes about 20 minutes.
+Next, you can roam the rest of the open-space exhibition at your own pace.
+You’ll learn all about chocolate.
+Its history, the growing of cocoa beans, and Cailler’s approach are explained.

 You’ll also get to see parts of the actual factory and get a live glimpse of how the chocolate is made.
-Your tour ends with some free sample tasting.
+Most importantly: your tour ends with some free sample tasting!

 Tasting and buying chocolate: café, shop and confectionery